jirenius/blog-posts/resgate-nats-blog-post/sync-web-clients-data-in-realtime-with-nats.md

 Resources may be linked together with references.
 This allows fetching complex and nested data in a single client request.

 **Access control**
 Access control is done on the level of resources and resource methods.
-Access can be revoked in realtime without having to wait for a token to expire.
+Access can be revoked in real time without having to wait for a token to expire.
 For authentication, any sort of schema may be implemented, such as username/password, header authentication, JWT, OAuth2, etc.

 ## Conclusion and evolution

 <img align="right" style="margin: 8px 8px" alt="Wolf relaxing" src="wolf_relaxing_210x156.png">

- With NATS+Resgate and the REsource Subscription (RES) protocol, you can get realtime updates to your web clients while gaining functionality such as **end-user authentication**, **resource caching**, and **data-loss recovery**.
+ With NATS+Resgate and the REsource Subscription (RES) protocol, you can get real time updates to your web clients while gaining functionality such as **end-user authentication**, **resource caching**, and **data-loss recovery**.
 And it is **fast** and **simple**!

- While the project is young, the first version of the protocol is settled, where no changes will be added that breaks backwards compatability.
+ While the project is young, the first version of the protocol is settled, where no changes will be added that breaks backwards compatibility.
 Resgate will continue to get battle tested as the number of projects where the gateway is deployed in increases.
 Meanwhile, steps are being taken to provide a proper website with guides and examples to ease introduction and development of services for NATS+Resgate.

 If you are interested in knowing more, visit the project page on [Github](https://github.com/jirenius/resgate).
-Or if you have any question or feedback, don't hesitate to contact me directly via e-mail:
+Or if you have any question or feedback, don't hesitate to contact me directly via email:

 [&#115;&#097;&#109;&#117;&#101;&#108;&#064;&#106;&#105;&#114;&#101;&#110;&#105;&#117;&#115;&#046;&#099;&#111;&#109;](mailto:&#115;&#097;&#109;&#117;&#101;&#108;&#064;&#106;&#105;&#114;&#101;&#110;&#105;&#117;&#115;&#046;&#099;&#111;&#109;)